friedroy/CIDR_Forests/README.md

 https://github.cs.huji.ac.il/cidr-center/leads/issues/126
 # To Do List
-- [ ] Changing the order of the features before the flatten (load_data.py, line 85-86) drastically changes performance - so that's probably a bug I need to fix
+- [ ] Rewrite feature importance for the DTs and RFs
+- [ ] Since there are a lot of features, we should probably use permutation tests for feature importance in the DTs and RFs
 - [ ] Look into using LIME/SHAP values for interpretability of less classical models
+- [x] Remove duplicates of static features when creating the (X, y) training pair (duplicates are created for each lookback year)